novalis133/Spiking_Neural_netowrk/drl_SNN/README.markdown

 ## 📖 Overview

-This project, part of the `Medium/snn_implementations` repository, implements a Spiking Neural Network (SNN) for reinforcement learning in the CartPole environment.
+This project implements a Spiking Neural Network (SNN) for reinforcement learning in the CartPole environment.
 The SNN uses Leaky Integrate-and-Fire (LIF) neurons and a policy gradient method to learn an optimal policy for balancing the pole.
 The implementation includes a modular policy network, a training loop, and a Jupyter notebook with detailed explanations of the SNN backpropagation algorithm.
 This work demonstrates the application of neuromorphic computing to reinforcement learning, offering a biologically plausible alternative to traditional neural networks.

 ---